citp/privacy-policy-historical/h/ha/han/handycafe.com.md

-> *The following text is extracted and transformed from the handycafe.com privacy policy that was archived on 2012-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120617163838id_/http%3A//www.handycafe.com/policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the handycafe.com privacy policy that was archived on 2012-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123050456id_/http%3A//www.handycafe.com/policy.php) for the most accurate reproduction.*

-# Privacy & Policy - HandyCafe Internet Cafe Software
+# Privacy & Policy - HandyCafe Internet Cafe & WiFi Hotspot Software

 This is the web site of Ates Software.